JustoGV/JustoGv/README.md

 <h1 align="center">Hi 👋, I'm Justo</h1>
 <h3 align="center">Welcome to my profile!
-I am a passionate software developer with extensive experience in creating web and mobile applications.
+I am a passionate software developer with extensive experience in creating web applications.
 My focus is on building innovative and efficient solutions that enhance user experience and optimize business processes.</h3>

 - 🎓 Education: Bachelor's degree in Software Engineering from **HENRY and IES Santa Fe.**